Diphtheria, Tetanus and Pertussis: The Diseases & Vaccines

 Watch as Drs.
 Paul Offit and Anjuli Gans from CHOP talk about the symptoms of pertussis and its lingering effects, how adults can spread the infection to infants, how to protect newborns from whooping cough, and more.

-Read a personal story about pertussis.
+Read personal stories about pertussis.

 Why is pertussis sometimes called the “100-day cough?”